yungSoftware/roblox-2016-source-code/BUILDING_CONTRIBS.md

 # Qt
 1. Install **[Qt.7z](https://drive.google.com/file/d/10zhRv421d2DUdF7eV-dqR4cIDTZAhiDL/view?usp=sharing)** and Extract it into **Contribs** folder
-   - I needed to exclude the Qt because github freaks out the whole library.
+   - I needed to exclude the Qt because github freaks out the whole library
+   - This is already compiled by me but if you want to compile it yourself watch the steps at the bottom.
 2. Open **VS2012 x86 Native Tools Command Prompt**
 3. Change Directory to: `C:\Trunk2016\Contribs\Qt\4.8.5\win_VS2012`
 4. Type `nmake confclean` and wait